Drivable 3D Gaussian Avatars: Conclusion

 \subsection{Drivable Gaussian Avatars}

-We initialize a fixed number of Gaussians, whose 3D means $\mathbf{\mu}$ are sampled on the surface of $\hat{\mathbf{M}}$.
+We initialize a fixed number of Gaussians, whose 3D means $\bm{\mu}$ are sampled on the surface of $\hat{\mathbf{M}}$.
+However, we are not limited to the fixed amount of Gaussians allowing for cloning or densification if needed.
 The rotation of each Gaussian is initialized so that the first two axes are aligned with the triangle surface and the third one with the normal: this is a good approximation for a smooth surface.
 The scale is initialized uniformly across a heuristic range depending on inter-point distances as in~\cite{Kerbl20233DGS}.
-Finally, we can assign each sampled position $\mathbf{x}$ to the intersecting tetrahedron and compute its barycentric coordinates $\mathbf{b} \in \mathbb{R}^{4}$.
+We assign each sampled position $\mathbf{x}$ to the intersecting tetrahedron and compute its barycentric coordinates $\mathbf{b} \in \mathbb{R}^{4}$.
 To deform the tetrahedron volume, we incorporate the deformation gradient $\mathbf{J}$ defined in Eq.~\ref{formula: deformation gradient closed form} into the Gaussian covariance matrix from Eq.~\ref{formula: covariance decomposition}.

-The final covariance matrix passed to the rasterizer is denoted as:
+This is an important step as the deformation gradient $\mathbf{J}$ encapsulates many phenomena that we want to model, for instance, rotation, stretching, and sheering.
+To correctly transfer the deformation to 3D Gaussian primitives, we apply it to the covariance matrix $\mathbf{\Sigma}$, effectively modeling the 3DGS ellipsoids depending on the shape deformation from the canonical space into deformed one.
+Thus, the final covariance matrix passed to the rasterizer is denoted as:

 where $\mathbf{J}_i$ is the deformation gradient of the tetrahedron containing the 3D mean of the Gaussian with covariance $\mathbf{\Sigma}$.
 This way, we transfer the deformation into the Gaussians, improving modeling phenomena like garment stretching.
 Each part of the avatar (the garment, body, or face) is controlled by a separate GaussianNet $\mathbb{G}_{\text{Net}} = \{ \Gamma_{\text{MLP}}, \Pi_{\text{MLP}}, \Psi_{\text{MLP}}\}$ which is defined as a set of small specialized multi-layer perceptrons (MLP) parametrized as: